Vatara

-A Vatara (ವಠಾರ) is a type of housing, similar to an apartment complex, typically found in urban Karnataka, India.
+A Vatara (ವಠಾರ) is a type of housing complex, similar to row houses, typically found in urban Karnataka, India.
 Vataras usually are single floor or have two stories, with a row of homes on each floor.
 They usually have a common corridor in the middle.
 They are usually occupied by middle-class families and students and typically have a single owner, who may or may not live in the same vatara.
-Akin to the chawls of Mumbai, it is a typology that has emerged as a cost-effective form of multiple housing.
+Akin to the chawls of Mumbai or a tenement, a Vatara is a typology that has emerged as a low-cost form of multiple housing.

 In popular culture

 Life in vataras is portrayed in some Kannada films, e.g. Ganeshana Maduve directed by Phani Ramachandra.
 A popular TV serial in Kannada called Vatara (featuring the popular actor "Comedy Time" Ganesh) portrayed life in a vatara in Bengaluru.